A Storm is Coming: What to Do When Weather Causes Delays & Cancellations

 After canceling your flight, airlines may simply try to rebook you on the next available flight … whether that's hours or several days away.
 This law means you've got the option to cancel the reservation altogether and get your money back.

 Of course, that means you'd have to scrap your entire trip and try again another time.
-At the very least, if you decide to call it quits on your trip, make sure to request a a full refund – don't just settle for a travel voucher.
+At the very least, if you decide to call it quits on your trip, make sure to request a full refund – don't just settle for a travel voucher.

 … But Don't Expect Additional Compensation